AdroitAnandAI/Scalable-ML-with-Spark/README.md

 ![](resources/hadoop_put.gif)

-- You can resolve the project dependancies by mounting a docker, built as per the packages needed by the project.
+- You can **resolve the project dependancies by mounting a docker**, built with the packages as needed by the project.

 - Please remember to give the corresponding docker image as configuration under 'Software Settings', during cluster creation and EMR Notebook initialization: 'docker.io/06021981/scalableml:s3spark'